MekAkUActOR/RowHammer/Paper Review/ISCA__2020__Revisiting-RowHammer-An-Experimental-Analysis-of-Modern-DRAM-Devices-and-Mitigation-Techniques.md

 This paper experimentally demonstrates how vulnerable modern DRAM chips are to RowHammer at the circuit-level, studies how this vulnerability will **scale going forward**, and evaluates five state-of-the-art RowHammer **mitigation mechanisms** using cycle-accurate simulation.
 Finally it provides promising directions for future research on RowHammer mitigation.

 To characterize RowHammer many detailed variable-controlling experiments were carried out on a broad range of real modern DRAM chips across different DRAM types, technology node generations, and manufacturers.
-Here are some important academic conclusions.
+Here are some important conclusions.

 - Newer DRAM chips appear to be more vulnerable to RowHammer, and the first RowHammer bit flips appear earlier.
 - The log of the number of RowHammer bit flips has a linear relationship with the log of HC (Hammer count).